M4n0zz/BlipBlopMenu2/README.md

 To use this method, you can follow [TimoVM's gen 1 ACE setups](https://glitchcity.wiki/wiki/Guides:TimoVM%27s_gen_1_ACE_setups) tutorial and then follow the instructions included in the corresponding .asm file.

+In case you want to go beyond the limits and get glitch items, pokemon, moves or trainers, you can input the code provided inside the corresponding 2.Extras.asm file.